-THE CONTEXT: Last year I started spending more time with my Grandfather, Fred.
+Last year I started spending more time with my Grandfather, Fred.
 He is 86, fit and busy and lives in his home with 'Bindi' the Fox Terrier in the Blue Mountains, a little bit over an hour from Sydney, Australia.
 His influence on my life has always been quite strong and he is my biggest role model.
 Our relationship is best described as mates with a hint of nurturing and authority when I need it.
 When his last living sibling, my great-uncle Herb passed away I was suddenly registering the fact that Fred's earthly presence would also have an end date.
-I have since prioritised learning about my Grandfather's life.
-Captivated already and excited to hear more of his lively recall.
+I have since prioritised learning about my Grandfather's life, excited to hear more of his lively recall.

 If we lived in a world driven by convention, necessity, and sensible thinking, would we be happier?

 We ponder this question further in our article The Simple Life, a story about Allexa and Mike.